npm/documentation/content/cli/v8/commands/npm-install.md

     Further, if you have an `npm-shrinkwrap.json` or `package-lock.json` then it will be updated as well.

+    You can override the default format of your shrinkwrap and lockfiles by setting `--lockfile-version [1|2|3]`, or by including this option in your `.npmrc`.

     `<scope>` is optional.
 The package will be downloaded from the registry associated with the specified scope.
 If no registry is associated with